 Delaware Hotel Reservations

-Thirsty visitors can follow the Delaware Wine and Ale Trail.
-A collection of thirteen of the states finest wineries and breweries, the trail features stops like Fordham and Dominion Brewing Co. in Dover, Nassau Valley Vineyards in Lewes, and Dogfish Head Brewings and Eats in Rehoboth Beach, just north of Dewey Beach.
+It’s a great time of year for Dewey Beach visitors to hit the Delaware Wine and Ale Trail.
+Made up of thirteen of the states finest wineries and breweries, the trail features stops like Fordham and Dominion Brewing Co. in Dover, Nassau Valley Vineyards in Lewes, and Dogfish Head Brewings and Eats, north of Dewey Beach in Rehoboth Beach.